Furry convention

-A furry convention (also furry con or fur con) is a formal gathering of members of the furry fandom — people who are interested in the concept of fictional non-human animal characters with human characteristics.
+A furry convention (also furry con or fur con) is a formal gathering of members of the furry fandom – people who are interested in the concept of fictional non-human animal characters with human characteristics.
 These conventions provide a place for fans to meet, exchange ideas, transact business and engage in entertainment and recreation centered on this concept.
-Originating in California, United States, during the mid-1980s, as of 2016 there are over 50 furry conventions worldwide each year.
+Originating in California during the mid-1980s, as of 2016 there are over 50 furry conventions worldwide each year.

-As of 2017, the largest furry convention is Midwest FurFest in suburban Chicago, Illinois.
-It had a self-reported attendance of 13,641 in 2022.

 Furry conventions offer a range of volunteer-led programming, usually focusing on anthropomorphic art, crafts, music and literature.
-Some raise money for charity.
+Many raise money for charity.
 Attendees often dress up in fursuits and wear artistic name badges for identification, though the majority do not.
 They may also spend money on the work of amateur and professional artists, both directly and at auction.

-Origin and growth
+History

 Furry conventions started in mid-1986 with parties at popular science fiction conventions, such as Westercon and BayCon in the San Francisco Bay Area.
 Over time, these parties split off into conventions of their own, starting with ConFurence 0 in 1989.
 Attendance at furry conventions has been growing, with the number of conventions, total attendance of all conventions and maximum size of a single convention all doubling over the period 2000–2006.

 Furry conventions sometimes start out as furmeets, where groups of local fans meet at a regular location, often on a scheduled basis.
 As the local community grows, these groups may put on events that attract dealer attention or significant fan activity and which become recognized as fully-fledged conventions.
 Other conventions spring up in the wake of discontinued events; for example, Califur was founded in 2004 following the final ConFurence in 2003, in order to keep a furry convention in the Los Angeles Basin.